-A contractor must immediately notify the Liaison Officer of an SBE's inability to perform, and must provide documentation to substantiate any claim of non-performance.
-In order to terminate an SBE, the contractor must receive prior, written approval from the District.
+A contractor must immediately notify the DBELO of an SBE's inability to perform, and must provide documentation to substantiate any claim of non-performance.
+In order to terminate an SBE, the contractor must receive prior, written approval from BART.
 Termination of SBEs shall only be for good cause, as determined by the District.
 Any termination of a SBE must be essential to the prime contractor and may not be discretionary or advantageous.
-Nothing herein shall limit the ability of the District to terminate an MSBE consistent with the terms of the MSBE's contract or agreement with the District.
+Nothing herein shall limit the ability of BART to terminate an MSBE consistent with the terms of the MSBE's contract or agreement with BART.